lmhale99/iprPy/iprPy/records/potential_LAMMPS/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The potential-LAMMPS Record style is for collecting the parameters associated with a LAMMPS implemented interatomic potential.
+The potential_LAMMPS Record style is for collecting the parameters associated with a LAMMPS implemented interatomic potential.
 It can be read in and interpreted using the atomman.lammps.Potential class.